-- 3. Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following: - a.
+- 2. Investment in unrated debt and money market instruments, other than government securities, treasury bills, derivative products such as Interest Rate Swaps (IRS), Interest Rate Futures (IRF), etc. by mutual fund schemes shall be subject to the following: - a.
 Investments should only be made in such instruments, including bills re-discounting, usance bills, etc., that are generally not rated and for which separate investment norms or limits are not provided in SEBI (Mutual Fund) Regulations, 1996 and various circulars issued thereunder. - b.
 Exposure of mutual fund schemes in such instruments, shall not exceed 5% of the net assets of the schemes. - c.
-All such investments shall be made with the prior approval of the Board of AMC and the Board of trustees. - d.
-The existing investments of mutual fund schemes in such instruments in excess of the aforesaid limit of 5% may be grandfathered till maturity date (as stands as on the date of this circular) of such instruments.. - 4.
-The Mutual Fund under all its schemes taken together will not own more than 10% of any companies paid up capital carrying voting rights. - 5.
-Transfers of investments from one scheme to another scheme in the Mutual Fund shall be allowed only if: - i.
-Such transfers are done at the prevailing market price for quoted instruments on spot basis; - ii.
-The securities so transferred shall be in conformity with the investment objectives & policies of the Scheme to which such transfer has been made.
+All such investments shall be made with the prior approval of the Board of AMC and the Board of trustees. - 3.
+Mutual Funds/AMCs shall ensure that total exposure of debt schemes of mutual funds in a group (excluding investments in securities issued by Public Sector Units, Public Financial Institutions and Public Sector Banks) shall not exceed 20% of the net assets of the scheme.
+Such investment limit may be extended to 25% of the net assets of the scheme with the prior approval of the Board of Trustees. - 4.
+The Mutual Fund under all its schemes taken together will not own more than 10% of any companies paid up capital carrying voting rights.
+Provided, investment in the asset management company or the trustee company of a mutual fund shall be governed by clause (a), of sub-regulation (1), of regulation 7B. - 5.
+Transfers of investments from one scheme to another scheme in the Mutual Fund shall be allowed only if: - i) Such transfers are done at the prevailing market price for quoted instruments on spot basis; - ii) The securities so transferred shall be in conformity with the investment objectives & policies of the Scheme to which such transfer has been made.

-Such transfer would be in accordance with the Clause 12.30 of SEBI Master Circular dated June 27, 2024 or any other circular issued by SEBI from time to time.
+Such transfer would be in accordance with the Clause 12.30 of SEBI Master circular dated June 27, 2024 or any other circular issued by SEBI from time to time.

 - 6. The Scheme may invest in another scheme under the same asset management company or in any other mutual fund without charging any fees, provided the aggregate inter scheme investments made by all Schemes under the same management company or in schemes under the management of any other AMC shall not exceed 5% of NAV of the Mutual Fund.
-[Provided that this clause shall not apply to any fund of funds scheme.] - 7.
-The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relative securities and in all cases of sale, deliver the securities and shall in no case put itself in a position whereby it has to make short sale or carry forward transactions or engage in badla finance:
+Further, the Inter Schemes Transfers (ISTs) of securities will be in conformity with Clause 12.30 of SEBI Master Circular dated June 27, 2024 and such other circulars issued from time to time in this regard. - 7.
+The Mutual Fund shall buy and sell securities on the basis of deliveries and shall in all cases of purchases, take delivery of relative securities and in all cases of sale, deliver the securities: